Caponata Recipe with Eggplant, Olives, and Agrodolce

 Storage & Meal Prep

 Caponata improves with time.
-Store in an airtight container in the refrigerator for up to 5 days—it tastes even better on day two or three.
-It also freezes well for up to 3 months.
-Serve at room temperature for the best flavor.
+Store it in an airtight container in the refrigerator for up to 5 days and bring it back to room temperature before serving.

 FAQ